Who We Are

 Photo by: Kelsey Kobik

 Harriet Van Vleck is the Coordinator for the Merrymeeting Food Council.
 She returned to MidCoast Maine after teaching in Oregon, working at Arizona State University, and conducting her PhD and post-doctoral research at the University of Minnesota.
 Harriet’s research focused on the impacts of agricultural management on soil nutrient cycling and greenhouse gas emissions, and her post-doctoral work with the University of Minnesota and The Nature Conservancy focused on the potential economic, ecological, and social impacts of restoring a wide range of grass-based land uses in western Minnesota.
-She helped develop the Farmland Inventory with the Bowdoinham Community Development Initiative, is on the Steering Committee of Maine Food Strategy and the board of the Hubbard Brook Research Foundation.
+She helped develop the Farmland Inventory with the Bowdoinham Community Development Initiative, has served on the Steering Committee of Maine Food Strategy (now part of the Maine Food Convergence Project), and is on the board of the Hubbard Brook Research Foundation.
 She lives in Bowdoinham with her family.

 Kate Wallace is the Farm Skills Program Coordinator for the Merrymeeting Food Council.
 She has worked in many areas of the food system around the state - including waste recovery at Preble Street’s Food Programs in Portland, seed packing at Fedco Seeds in Clinton, managing the Maine Fiddle Camp Kitchen in Montville, and growing vegetables at Rasmussen Farm in Freeman.
 Most recently she served as the Programs Director at the Resilience Hub in Portland, an organization dedicated to land regeneration, education, and growing food.
 Kate is a co-founder of the Maine Ecological Design School where she facilitates courses on edible landscaping, mapping, and permaculture design.
 She tends a small piece of land with her family in Bowdoinham.